nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/astsa)](https://cran.r-project.org/package=astsa) &nbsp; [![](https://www.r-pkg.org/badges/version/astsa)](https://www.r-pkg.org/badges/version/astsa)

-#### we'll demonstrate some of the capabilities of the latest version of `astsa` ... the [NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md) page  has additional installation information.
+#### We'll demonstrate some of the capabilities of the latest version of `astsa` ... the [NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md) page  has additional installation information.

 Remember to load `astsa` at the start of a session.

 > **`library(astsa)`**

-it's more than just data ...
+it's more than just data ... it's a palindrome

 -----